Victor Klee: Research

 Klee wrote more than 240 research papers.
 He proposed Klee's measure problem and the art gallery problem.
-Kleetopes are also named after him, as is the Klee–Minty cube, which shows that the simplex algorithm for linear programming does not work in polynomial time in the worst–case scenario.
+Kleetopes are also named after him, as is the Klee–Minty cube, which shows that the simplex algorithm for linear programming does not work in polynomial time in the worst case.

 Service and recognition

 Klee served as president of the Mathematical Association of America from 1971 to 1973.
 In 1972 he won a Lester R. Ford Award.
+In 1977, the MAA recognized Klee by presenting him with their Award for Distinguished Service to Mathematics.